-For some, choosing lighting for a space is an afterthought; for us it is a bit of an obsession.
-Not only do the lighting choices we make in each room have a huge impact on the function and overall feel of a home, they set the mood and create an atmosphere in a space.
-Lighting is one of our favourite forms of functional art where you can really add personality.
+For some, choosing lighting for a space is an afterthought - for us it is a bit of an obsession.
+Not only do the lighting choices we make in each room have a huge impact on the function and overall feel of a home, they set the mood and create an atmosphere about a space.
+Lighting is one of our favourite forms of functional art and is quite possibly the only object in the home which has an intimate connection to its environment.

-With so many incredible designers out there both old and new, lighting can also feature as wall art, a sculpture, or a centerpiece.
-Choosing the right glow for the space, from soft filtered light of a bedside table lamp, or a moody dimmed wall-lamp for the entryway can transform the feel of your home.
+With so many incredible designers out there both old and new, lighting can also arrive as wall art, a sculpture, or a centrepiece.
+Where you can choose the right glow for the space, from soft filtered light of a bedside table lamp, or a moody dimmed wall-lamp for the entryway can transform the feel of your home.
 To inspire your lighting choices, we’ve put together ten of our favourite designs, ranging from mid-century modern to contemporary, to just simply beautiful.

 Uchiwa Fan Light by Ingo Maurer